 Whether you’re looking to get close to an active volcano or get acquainted with the local fare, The Big Island has something for everyone.
-Here are just a few of the many reasons to take a Hawaii Vacation.
+And if you cruise with Norwegian, you can enjoy a Hawaii getaway for half the cost of a land vacation.
+Need more reasons to escape to paradise?
+Here are just a few of the many reasons to take a Hawaii cruise vacation.

 There’s no need to daydream about breathtaking waterfalls, vibrant flowers and ever-present rainbows.
 At Rainbow Falls, this is an everyday reality.
 Visit to see the 80-foot waterfall and feel the enchantment as the mist surrounds you.
 The rainbows created by the mist seem to spring up from nowhere and provide the perfect backdrop to one of Hawaii’s most magical places.
 If nature is still calling your name, head over to Akatsuka Gardens to see orchids live and up close.
 You'll be amazed by all of the different shapes, sizes, colours and patterns.